soumyarani/LivenessAnalysis/README.md

 This is an out of tree pass - no fancy RAM specs required!

 How to run:
-1.one needs to install llvm library
+1. one needs to install llvm library
-2.change the path of llvm library in test and Cmake files
+2. change the path of llvm library in test and Cmake files
 3. run test file